pyranges/pyranges/docs/how_to_book_old_version.rst

   For printing, the PyRanges was sorted on Chromosome.

-Each column may be provided as Pandas Series, as above, or as  basic Python datatypes:
+It is possible to make PyRanges objects out of basic Python datatypes:

   >>> gr = pr.PyRanges(chromosomes="chr1", strands="+", starts=[0, 1, 2], ends=(3, 4, 5))
   >>> print(gr)